Land of Confusion: Disturbed version

 The video starts out with The Guy, Disturbed's mascot, falling to earth.
-It then shows military forces bearing the symbol of a dollar sign within a circle of white within a field of red, followed by legions of black-clad soldiers reminiscent of Adolf Hitler's Schutzstaffel.
+It then shows military forces bearing the symbol of a dollar sign within a circle of white within a field of red, followed by legions of black-clad soldiers reminiscent of Adolf Hitler's Schutzstaffel (SS).
 The video then shows the Guy, escaping bondage from chains, as the military forces continue to assault cities and civilians.
-Later on, leaders of various nations of the world (bearing close physical resemblance to George W. Bush, Vladimir Putin, Jacques Chirac, Junichirō Koizumi and Tony Blair) are shown sitting at a table with the same dollar sign on it.
+Later on, leaders of various nations of the world (bearing close physical resemblance to George W. Bush, Vladimir Putin, Jacques Chirac, Junichiro Koizumi and Tony Blair) are shown sitting at a table with the same dollar sign on it.
 Eventually, the Guy confronts the soldiers, and leads the people in rebellion.
 Flags of several powerful nations are then shown, with the final flag sporting the dollar sign.
 The Guy leads the rebels to the headquarters of the United Nations where they disrupt a meeting of the U.N. representatives.
 The Guy then leads the angry mob into a back room where they confront the real power behind the throne, a gigantic, bloated Fat Cat.
 The mob then drags him to the ground and once immobilized, the Guy destroys the Fat Cat, who explodes into a shower of dollar bills.